Alex7Li/TransPOS/README.md

 ## Setup

 1) Unzip the datasets
-cd into the ArkTwitter, TPANNDataset, and TweeBankDataset folders and run the command
+cd into the ArkDataset, TPANNDataset, and TweeBankDataset folders and run the command

 ```bash
 unzip [filename].zip